 Moreover, at international level, Co-actions is involved since 2016 in a cooperation project with organizations of social economy from Quebec, and in particular POLECN.
 The objectives of the cooperation are to share best practices about entrepreneurship in social economy and to analyse how the coworking spaces, Fab Lab and others shared working spaces could be sources of social innovation and cooperation.
-The cooperative of Activity and Employment to the region of Quebec.
+The cooperation also aims to transfer innovative model of the French Cooperative of Activity and Employment to the region of Quebec.